Education and Tours

 Preregistration required for Trainings: Limited space available.
 For more information about the Reading Buddies program, or to register for an upcoming training session, click here!

 NCAL invites groups (no less than 5 and no more than 15 visitors per group, ages 5+) to come to the shelter to learn about animal care and to see how NCAL cares for and finds homes for our orphaned animals.
-If you are interested in setting up a group visit to NCAL to learn more about our mission and what goes on behind-the-scenes, we invite you to call us at (802) 888-5065, or email email@example.com.
+We have scheduled timings for tours and while we offer them free of charge, encourage you to make a donation during your visit (either monetary or items from our shelter wish-list).
+If you are interested in setting up a group visit to NCAL to learn more about our mission and what goes on behind-the-scenes, please email firstname.lastname@example.org.